An Introduction to Separation Agreements

 |There is an upfront cost to obtaining a properly drafted Separation Agreement.
 However, it should be noted that the cost of not having one is likely to be disproportionately larger if the separation becomes contentious.|

-The “disadvantages” noted above primarily arise where the parties have an improperly drafted Separation Agreement that is not tailored to their needs (i.e. they googled a template for use!).
+The disadvantages of a separation agreement arise when the parties do not tailor it to their needs.
 Retaining experienced family lawyers like ourselves to draft and explain your separation agreement can aid in keeping your separation amicable as well as avoid protracted legal disputes in the future.

 If you are considering separating from your partner, contact us today for a free consultation to discuss your options.
 You can call us at 905-366-0202 or alternatively you can reach us through our website here.